 Django Messages Framework

-• When a user clicks a “Save” button your app saves something then returns to the current page.
+• When a user clicks the “Save” button your app saves something then returns to the current page.

 • User submits a vote but the app was unable to save his vote.

-How do you inform the user of this?
+How do you inform the user that his vote was not recorded?

 The Django Messages Framework addresses these situations and more.

-“messages” is an object that is automatically included in the context to every HTML template.
-You can set messages in a view (see example below) so the template can display them.
+messages is an object that is automatically part of the context to every HTML template.
+You set messages in a view (see example below) and a template can retrieve and display them.
 You don’t need to add messages to the context yourself!

 Messages are cleared after a response is successfully returned, so the next request will have a clean, empty messages object.